irarainey/az-copilot/README.md

 > **WARNING:** *This extension is experimental and should not be used in a production environment.
 It is intended solely to demonstrate the capability of extending a CLI tool using OpenAI.*

 This project is an extension for the [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/what-is-azure-cli) that allows you to use natural language prompts to run Azure CLI commands.
-It uses [Azure OpenAI](https://learn.microsoft.com/en-us/azure/ai-services/openai/overview) to determine the most likely Azure CLI command to run based on the plain English command you provide.
+It uses [Azure OpenAI](https://learn.microsoft.com/en-us/azure/ai-services/openai/overview) to determine the most likely Azure CLI command to run based upon the prompt you provide.

 The latest [Azure CLI documentation](https://learn.microsoft.com/en-us/cli/azure/reference-index?view=azure-cli-latest) is used to create embeddings for each Azure CLI command.
 These embeddings are then stored in [Azure Cognitive Search](https://learn.microsoft.com/en-us/azure/search/search-what-is-azure-search) and used for [Retrieval Augmented Generation (RAG)](https://learn.microsoft.com/en-us/azure/search/retrieval-augmented-generation-overview) to determine the most up to date syntax for the command you wish to execute.